bmsimons/ps-spotify/README.md

 - Play a playlist/song/album:
 `Set-SpotifyMusic -OauthKey (Get-SpotifyOauthKey) -CsrfKey (Get-SpotifyCsrfKey -Port "4371") -Uri "spotify:album:6TJmQnO44YE5BtTxH8pop1" -Port "4371"`

+- Search for a playlist:
+`Get-SpotifySearch -SearchQuery "playlist 123" -SearchType "playlist"`

 **Notes:**
 Please note that the Port flag defaults to port 4371.
 If the script doesn't work, try setting the port flag to a value between 4370 and 4380.
-Happy Spotify-ing through PowerShell!
+The SearchType flag used in `Get-SpotifySearch` only supports the following strings: 'album', 'artist', 'playlist' and 'track'.
+The Limit flag in `Get-SpotifySearch` defaults to 50.
+The Offset flag in `Get-SpotifySearch` defaults to 0.

 **Install guide:**
 First of all, make sure you have Git installed on your computer (I recommend the Github client).
-Start up a Git shell and change the working directory to C:
+Start up a Git shell, and run the following command git clone https://github.com/bmsimons/ps-spotify.git C:\Users\YOURUSERNAMEHERE\Documents\WindowsPowerShell\Modules\ps-spotify

 **Changelog:**
+v0.1f (Current): Updated the documentation, renamed module file
-v0.1e (Current): Added a `Get-SpotifySearch` function
+v0.1e: Added a `Get-SpotifySearch` function
 v0.1d: Readme markdown fixes
 v0.1c: Readme markdown fixes
 v0.1b: Readme markdown fixes